7 Top Drag & Drop Page Builder Plugins for WordPress

 The different modules are divided into only two categories, advanced and basic, but there are few things that they won’t be able to do.

-Where the interface really impresses though, is the able to customize and do more with each module.
-From easily adding video backgrounds, changing margins or making complex slideshows with calls to action, most of the great points of Beaver Builder are showcased here.
+Where the interface really impresses though, is in its ability to customize and do more with each module.
+From easily adding video backgrounds, changing margins, or making complex slideshows with calls to action, most of the great points of Beaver Builder are showcased here.

 The only modules you might miss are the very page specific ones about teams and projects, and you can use the included templates to get those kinds of modules anyway.